lamide-xxx/cisco-rest-api-fundamentals-workshop/README.md

 ### Task 2.4 - Above and Beyond.
 - Send a message in bold font
-- Create a new group chat
+- Create a new group chat (Webex Space)
+- Get a list of all the Webex Spaces you are in

 Hint: you can access the Webex API Documentation here: https://webexteamssdk.readthedocs.io/en/latest/user/api.html